 - Please refrain from bringing glass containers in or near the fountain

-- In the event of thunder or lightening, the fountain will be turned off and evacuated for 30 minutes or until safe
+- In the event of thunder or lightning, the fountain will be turned off and evacuated for 30 minutes or until safe

-Periodically, the fountain may be turned off for events, maintenance, repair, weather (lightening), and/or for safety reasons.
+Periodically, the fountain may be turned off for events, maintenance, repair, weather (lightning), and/or for safety reasons.

 20.12.060 PROHIBITED CONDUCT RELATING TO PERMITS